wp-plugins/yet-another-stars-rating/readme.txt

 * French (Thanks to Sébastien Gracia)
 * Norwegian (Thanks to [Line](http://www.spilleautomatercasinobonuser.com) )

+Check [here](http://translate.yetanotherstarsrating.com/) to see if your translation is up to date

 = Related Link =
 News and doc at [Yasr Official Site](http://yetanotherstarsrating.com/)